ktustanowski/decentralizeddeeplinksiospoc/README.md

     func link(with link: Link)
 }
 ```
-and then when needed it asks LinkDispatcher to handle url:
+and then when needed it asks LinkDispatcher to handle url.
+Let's use **dlpoc://Settings/Legal** since it should fairly easy to:
 ```
 func application(_ app: UIApplication, open url: URL, options: [UIApplicationOpenURLOptionsKey : Any] = [:]) -> Bool {
     linkDispatcher.handle(url)